 No, it’s not ok to follow a set of guidelines—iOS or Material Design—and call it a day.
-Your product has to be usable, but does it have to be generic?
-Give your design a character.
+Your product has to be usable, right.
+But does it have to be generic?
+Give your design character.
 A well crafted piece of design tells a story and creates empathy.
 Don’t lay your elements there flat and bland.

 Starting a design from scratch is not easy.
 Neither is working under constraints imposed by the client.
 The former is intimidating; too many paths, too much to choose from.
 The latter is frustrating, juggling with styleguides and pre-selected assets.
 Things would be more fun if you could play by your own rules.

 Advice: Set your own constraints: “I won’t use circles”.
 “I’ll only use 2 colors”. “ I’ll only use one typeface”.
 Keep it for yourself.
 Your client doesn’t have to know.
 You will push yourself out of your comfort zone, and have to be creative to solve your designs.
-Constraints will make you more versatile.
+Constraints will make you more creative.

-Beware of the trends.
-Does the menu have to be a hamburger icon?
-Do your layouts have to be ruled by translucency?
-Do your icons have to be long-shadowed?
-All of these, overused.
+Beware of trends.
+Does the icon menu have to be that icon?
+Do your layouts have to use transparency?
+What about those long shadows of yesteryear?
+Trends are trends.
 They will be gone tomorrow.
 Using them is condemning your designs to obsolescence.
 Visual design relies on 3 rules, and 3 rules only: typography, visuals, and composition.
 It takes a lifetime to get them right.

-It’s far too easy for a senior designer to step into a career of morning reviews, lunches with the CEO, and afternoon of meetings.
+It’s far too easy for a senior designer to step into a career of morning reviews, lunches with the CEO, and afternoon meetings.
 The problem, as you’re drifting off, is that you’re losing sight of your craft.

-Advice: this is not football, retirement is not at 30!
+Advice: this is not football, retirement is not at 30.
 Stay afloat, practice daily.

 Tip: keep a log-file of the encouraging feedbacks.
 The ones you feel are sincere.
-Read them on bad days, when you need to remember that somebody, somewhere, wants to keep you going.
+Read them on bad days, when you need to remember that somebody, somewhere, wants you to keep going.

 “My work speaks for itself”.
 No it doesn’t!
 Your work is the outcome of iterations, trials and errors, and fits in a context that must be explained.
 Tell the story to your Creative Director or to your client.
 Introduce the protagonists, the stage, the plot.
 Make it lively.
 Don’t throw the meat to the dog and move away.

 Advice: Get prepared to defend against punches.
 If you are in an agency, request to attend the client meetings or pitch presentations.
 Watch the client formulate every possible questions that you would never think of.
 Learn how to reassure them.
 No, the logo “doesn’t have to be bigger” to be seen, and you gotta be able to explain why.
 Your client can understand.
 You will be surprised how thin is the line between rejection and approval.

-I’ve heard too many independents or small studios lamenting about clients that pay late.
+I’ve heard too many independents and small studios lamenting about clients that pay late.
 Clients that ask for non-specific work.
 Clients that try to reduce the costs mid-project.
 This is serious stuff.
 This can kill your activity.
 Late payments are the number one reason for freelancers to quit.

 Advice: It’s your responsibility to set tight contracts, and get your down-payments.
 Be tough.
 No contract, no design.

 To the employees, you must wonder, why talking about money?
 I get my salary every month, no matter what.
 Still.
-Be aware of the impact of money on your designs.
-Go get some freelance gigs!
-Come back fortified.
-You will gain a better understanding of how a company works.
-The strategic decisions they have to take and how you can respond to it.
-Better money understanding means better client understanding, better validations, better projects, better work.
+Be aware of the impact money has on your designs.
+Go get some freelance gigs.
+Understand how a business works.
+The strategic decisions, the compromises.
+Better money understanding means better client understanding, better validations, better work.

-Anyone answering design requests on Wechat on a Sunday night?
-Stop right now.
+Anyone answering design requests on a Sunday night?
+Stop, right now.
 It’s your client?
 Do not answer, resume on Monday morning.
 It’s your boss?
 Ask yourself if you’re in the right company.
 You need to rest.
 You need your off-time.
 Nobody wants to work with a team of zombie designers.